hashicorp/setup-terraform/README.md

 - `terraform_version` - (optional) The version of Terraform CLI to install.
 Instead of a full version string, you can also specify a constraint string (see [Semver Ranges](https://www.npmjs.com/package/semver#ranges) for available range specifications).
 Examples are: `<0.14.0`, `~0.13.0`, `0.13.x` (all three installing the latest available 0.13 version).
-Prerelease versions are always ignored.
-The special value of `latest` installs the latest version of Terraform CLI.
-Defaults to `latest`.
+Prerelease versions can be specified and a range will stay within the given tag such as `beta` or `rc`.
+If no version is given, it will default to `latest`.

 - `terraform_wrapper` - (optional) Whether to install a wrapper to wrap subsequent calls of the `terraform` binary and expose its STDOUT, STDERR, and exit code as outputs